 The bottom ash is composed of angular, glassy particles with a porous surface texture and has the consistency of coarse sand.
-The bottom ash is sluiced principally to dewatering hoppers for removal of water and for storage.
+The bottom ash is sluiced principally to dewatering hoppers for removal of water, and solids management leading to beneficial reuse or placement in the landfill.